epicvoice/exchange-rate-mate-app/README.md

-# Exchange Rate Mste App
+# Exchange Rate Mate App
 Exchange Rate Mate is a modern and simple web app to check the latest currency exchange rates.
 Convert between PLN, USD, EUR, CHF, and GBP quickly and easily.